yiweiluo/immigrant-food-framing/README.md

 # immigrant-food-framing
 code and data for project on Othering and Low Prestige Framing of Immigrant Food in US Restaurant Reviews and LLMs

+# Getting started
+- Python 3.6.8 (have not tested with other version)
+- `pip install -r requirements.txt`
+- download [Yelp Open dataset](https://www.yelp.com/dataset) *NB: This dataset appears to be frequently updated by Yelp*